Yag000/chimpanzee/README.md

 ## Monkey-rs

 Monkey-rs is an implementation of the Monkey language in Rust.
-It is based on the book [Writing an Interpreter in Go](https://interpreterbook.com/) and in the book [Writing a Compiler in Go](https://compilerbook.com/).
+It is based on the books [Writing an Interpreter in Go](https://interpreterbook.com/) and [Writing a Compiler in Go](https://compilerbook.com/).

 This implemenattion is still in development.
 For now an interpreter is fully implemented, allowing to run a REPL and to run Monkey files (`.monkey` extension).
 I am currently working on a compiler, and some features are already implemented.